Originally published 10/12/18.

 For example, the Objective 2 outputs 613mW of power at 33 Ohms and the Atom provides even more than that!
 Enough said.
-Amps like these are a great benchmark standard to have because it will power any headphone and do it well.
+Amps like these are a great benchmark standard to have because they will power any headphone and do it well.
 The 598 is no exception.

 They will also work well for Classical, Rock, Metal Indie, Pop, EDM, Hip-Hop, etc. Just don’t expect them to be the best pairing with the heavier bass type of stuff.

-I would say they are a jack of all trades type of headphone, and a master of Jazz.
+These are jack of all trades headphones, and masters of Jazz.
 I really don’t want to switch genres right now as I’m having a splendid time listening to Coltrane. 😛